tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 apt-get install autoconf-archive automake g++ libtool libleptonica-dev pkg-config
 ```

-If you want to build the Tesseract training tools, too, some more packages are required:
+If you want to build the Tesseract training tools as well, you'll also require Pango:
 ```
 apt-get install libpango1.0-dev
 ```

 ---

-Afterwards, to clone the repository to your computer, do this:
+Afterwards, to clone the master branch to your computer, do this:
 ```
 git clone https://github.com/tesseract-ocr/tesseract.git tesseract-ocr
 ```

-or to make a shallow clone of the repository with commit history truncated to the latest commit only:
+or to make a shallow clone with commit history truncated to the latest commit only:
 ```
 git clone --depth 1  https://github.com/tesseract-ocr/tesseract.git tesseract-ocr
 ```

-or to clone a specific branch/version:
+or to clone a diffrent branch/version:
 ```
 git clone https://github.com/tesseract-ocr/tesseract.git --branch <branchName> --single-branch tesseract-ocr
 ```